 Yes, Viagra is readily available at any pharmacy/drug store in Rio.
-You should be able to buy it without a prescription.
+You are able to buy it without a prescription.
 Enter any drogaria and go to the pharmacy counter-often at the rear-and ask for Viagra or, better yet, if you don't speak Portuguese, hand them a piece of paper with the word Viagra written on it, along with how many you want.
 Viagra is generally sold in boxes of 4-50 mg. doses.
-A box of four should cost about 80-100 reais.
 Drogarias sometimes hold sales on the little blue pills.
 Vitamin "Ci":